mietek/halcyon-website/pages/guide/index.md

 **TODO**

-### Layers

-Halcyon speeds up builds by archiving dependencies in _layers_.
-GHC, _cabal-install_ and the Cabal package database, the application sandbox—each of these layers is archived separately from the application build and install directories.

 ### Cache

 All archives are cached locally on the build machine.
 The cache directory is defined by [`HALCYON_CACHE_DIR`](/reference/#halcyon_cache_dir), which defaults to `/var/tmp/halcyon-cache`.